GeoHistoricalData/gallipy/README.md

 # Gallipy: yet another python wrapper for the Gallica APIs

-Gallipy provides a simple access to gallica.bnf.fr [Document](http://api.bnf.fr/api-document-de-gallica), [IIF](http://api.bnf.fr/api-iiif-de-recuperation-des-images-de-gallica) and [Search](http://api.bnf.fr/api-gallica-de-recherche) APIs.
-The three APIs are wrapped in a single class `Resource`, which is basically the 'R' in 'ARK'.
+Gallipy provides a simple access to gallica.bnf.fr [Document](http://api.bnf.fr/api-document-de-gallica) and [IIIF](http://api.bnf.fr/api-iiif-de-recuperation-des-images-de-gallica).
+The [Search API](http://api.bnf.fr/api-gallica-de-recherche) is not yet implemented.
+APIs are wrapped in a single class `Resource`, which is basically the 'R' in 'Archival Resouce Key'.

-This tool is an ongoing work and some API services are yet to implement.
-See section TODO!

 *Why a new package instead of forking Pyllica or PyGallica?*
 I know, "thou should not reinvent the wheel"...but [you can't tell me what to do](https://www.youtube.com/watch?v=RYDy_nlgi5Q)!
 Also I wanted to play with pythonic monades from [this **awesome** article](https://www.toptal.com/javascript/option-maybe-either-future-monads-js) by Alexey Karasev!